freifunk-berlin/firmware/README.md

            routing/
 ```

-As you notice there are two different versions:
+As you notice there are several different image variants ("backbone", "default", etc.).

-* `default`: berlin freifunk firmware
-* `backbone`: like default but without wizard and with some additional debug programs

 These different *packages lists* are defined in `packages/`.
+See the "Features" section above for a description of the purpose of each package list.

 `make` will use by default `TARGET` and `PACKAGES_LIST_DEFAULT` defined in
 `config.mk`.
 You can customize this by overriding them: